Last updated on April 7th, 2021

 Eliminate all of the streaming entertainment services you don’t frequently use each month or reduce the number you do down to just a few.
 Cooking at home instead of ordering takeout is an easy way to save cash, and so is getting rid of those recurring meal delivery kits if they’re not cost-effective enough to help you meet your goals.
 Shed the excess and stick to it for the best results.

 Maxing Out Your Credit Cards

-Speaking of excess, you should try to avoid spending as much as your credit limit allows as it can lower your credit score.
-How much you charge on a card vs the total amount that you can charge on a card is known as your credit utilization ratio, and you’ll want to keep that low to prove that you’re not dependent on credit cards and less of a liability.
+Speaking of excess, you should try to avoid spending as much as your credit limit allows, as it can lower your credit score.
+How much you charge on a card vs. the total amount you can charge on a card is known as your credit utilization ratio, and you’ll want to keep that low to prove that you’re not dependent on credit cards and less of a liability.

 Excessively Leveraging Your Credit Cards to Pay for Other Credit Cards

 Balance transfers are helpful to lower the monthly interest you may be paying on one of your credit cards but having a strategy to pay off the debt before your intro period is over is critical.
 Many credit cards lure new users to sign up with a combination of enticing rewards and lengthy introductory periods during which they won’t have to pay interest on balances transferred over.

 As impressive as this offer sounds, if you only make the minimum payment on your debt throughout the intro period, you may still have a balance left over when the much higher standard balance transfer APR rate kicks in.

 At that point, you’ll have to pay interest at a much higher rate than what you may have budgeted yourself for, putting you back in the self-defeating cycle of seeking out another card to transfer your debt to avoid paying interest.